A mother’s mission: Reach her family stranded in Ukraine’s ravaged Mariupol

 Past convoys have been shot at and shelled by Russian forces.
 An ambulance returned pockmarked with bullet holes.
 Ukrainian President Volodymyr Zelensky has called it “outright terror” by Russian forces.
 Inside Mariupol, bodies lie rotting in the streets in areas too dangerous to retrieve them, witnesses said.
 Municipal workers have dug mass graves.

 The death toll is impossible to verify, but city officials say it amounts to more than 1,500 people — above the number of civilian deaths the United Nations has verified in the entire country.
-Earlier this week, a massive explosion destroyed parts of the maternity and children’s hospital.
+This past week, a massive explosion destroyed parts of the maternity and children’s hospital.
 Swaths of the city have been laid to waste.
 There is no drinking water, and desperation has led to looting and lawlessness, according to accounts.

 Karaulan knows that even if she makes it in to her child and husband of 11 years, she could get stuck with them.